Bondi-type accretion onto a Kerr black hole in the kinetic regime

 The second scenario corresponds to a supermassive black hole which accretes dark matter from its environment.
-Assuming a reservoir of constant density and low temperature and integrating Eq.~(\ref{Eq:AccretionRate}), one finds that the time required for the black hole mass to grow by a factor $X$ (and the black hole spin parameter to decrease from $\alpha_0$ to $\alpha = \alpha_0/X^2$) is $t_X = \mathcal F_X(\alpha_0) c^5/(G^2 M_0\mathcal A \varepsilon_\infty)$, where $\mathcal{F}_X(\alpha_0)$ is defined as in Eq.~(\ref{Eq:FX}) and where for simplicity we have set $t_0 = 0$.
+Assuming a reservoir of constant density and low temperature, neglecting contributions from baryonic matter which does not interact directly with the dark matter, and integrating Eq.~(\ref{Eq:AccretionRate}), one finds that the time required for the black hole mass to grow by a factor $X$ (and the black hole spin parameter to decrease from $\alpha_0$ to $\alpha=\alpha_0/X^{2+2\delta}$) is $t_X = (1-1/X) c^5/(G^2 M_0\mathcal A \varepsilon_\infty)$, where for simplicity we have set $t_0 = 0$.
 Therefore, the characteristic time scale $t_\infty$ for having a significant mass growth is related to the parameter $z$ according to

 which leads to

 Taking as an example $t_\infty = 10^9$ yr and the supermassive black hole in the center of M87, for which $M_0 \simeq 6.5\times 10^9 M_\odot$~\cite{EHTVI} and the density of dark matter within the core is $\varepsilon_\infty\simeq 5\times 10^{-25} \, \mathrm{g/cm^3} \times c^2\simeq 0.3 \,\mathrm{GeV/cm^3}$~\cite{dLpS22}, one obtains the order-of-magnitude estimate $k_\mathrm{B} T/(m c^2)\sim 2\times 10^{-18}$.
 This shows that dark matter needs to be extremely cold in order to lead to a significant mass growth of the black hole as in the scenario considered in~\cite{dLpS22}.
 Furthermore, notice that our estimate lies below the cosmological upper bound of $10^{-14}$ in~\cite{cAjN14}.